 The exemption, which takes the form of a credit on property tax bills, allows qualifying homeowners to exempt $25,000 of the market value of their homes from all local property taxes.
 For example, an eligible owner of a home with a market value of $100,000 will be billed as if the home were valued at $75,000.

-This department also administers a 2.5% supplemental property tax rollback given to homeowners on their annual tax bill for their primary place of residence.
+This department also administers an owner-occupied property tax rollback given to homeowners on their annual tax bill for their primary place of residence.
 Call 614-525-3240 if you have any questions.

 Should you have further questions and/or concerns, please do not hesitate to contact our office at 614-525-3240 or email us at ClarenceMingo@franklincountyohio.gov.